PROMO : GET UP TO 20% OFF ON LIVE CLASSES + 2 SELF-PACED COURSES FREE!! - SCHEDULE CALL

 4).
 What is Static Testing?

-Ans:- Static Testing includes the process of exploring the records to recognize the imperfections in the very early stages of SDLC.
+Ans:- Static Testing includes the process of exploring the records to recognize the imperfections in the very early Software Development Lifecycle (SDLC) Phases.

 5).
 What is Dynamic Testing?